RNCDev/waypoint-coop/support-docs/1_Permission_Delegation_Schema.md

 **Key Design Decisions**:
 - Subscriptions separate from data access (subscriptions define who CAN access, envelopes are the delivery)
 - Data sent before subscription acceptance becomes visible after acceptance (incentivizes onboarding)
-- Delegation approval can be delegated via Publishing Rights (granular control)
+- LP Grant approval can be delegated via GP Grants (granular control)
 - All data is immutable (revoked subscriptions hide data but don't delete it)
-- Rights-based model: Permissions described in terms of rights and actions, not specific organizational roles
+- Unified AccessGrant model: Permissions described in terms of capability flags, not separate models
-- Limited Partners can delegate subscription management to portfolio managers via `Delegation.canManageSubscriptions`
+- Limited Partners can grant subscription management to portfolio managers via `AccessGrant.canManageSubscriptions`
 - Subscription management (`canManageSubscriptions`) and subscription approval (`canApproveSubscriptions`) are separate concerns
-- Delegation chaining is not supported (delegates cannot create delegations for their managed subscribers)
+- Grant chaining is not supported (delegates cannot create grants for their managed grantors)